kevinliu743/cs70_notes/README.md

 # cs70_notes
 CS70 Notes written on LaTeX.
-Notes posted on cs70.kevinmliu.com
+Notes posted on <a href="https://cs70.kevinmliu.com">cs70.kevinmliu.com</a>